Ways To Discern

 Who makes counterfeit gifts?
 Mostly the human mind of the faker, through learning how to trick people or to draw them into dependent relationships.
 Sometimes there is power which comes from the Chief Deceiver himself.
 Whatever the source, there's a lot of it going around.
 Where the frauds show up, they must be called for what they are.

 Scripture provides us with some rules on discernment of spiritual gifts.
 Paul's rules on gifts is that they are there to be used to build up the gathered believers and further the Gospel witness, in any specific situation.
 He also says they are to be used with a sense of good order.

-When the pastor and leaders teach, preach, and model good discernment, it creates a good atmosphere for it.
-The members wouldn't look at someone who raised hard questions as if they're weird.
+When the pastor and leaders teach, preach, and model good discernment, it creates a good atmosphere for others to do it.
+The members wouldn't look at someone who raises hard questions as if they're weird.
 Fewer folks would say "that's not how we do things around here".
 Their leaders could show them that if they are to follow Christ, then seeking the Spirit's leading is the way things are done in the Church.

 The spiritual fruit are to be found not in the moment of a miracle, but in life after the miracle.

 "The basic decision, after all, is to let God be God, to say "yes" to the work of the Lord, which goes before the church's ability to understand or even perceive it."